 When running or optimizing Ad Extensions, we suggest maintaining a continuous improvement posture.
 For example, once you have identified good performers, as well as average and mediocre or poor performers, keep the best ones running, pause the low performers, and try a new one for a period of time.
 Rinse and repeat.
 Also, be creative with your descriptions – they can certainly influence a searcher to click (or not, if used poorly).

 We are beginning to gain traction by using some of the newer Ad Extensions like Price, Message, and Structured Snippets.
-We find it very helpful to learn the ins and outs of the newer extensions when a Google Strategist is assigned by Google to your account for consultation.
+We find it very helpful to learn the ins and outs of the newer extensions when a Google Strategist is assigned by Google to our account for consultation.
 Take advantage of these offered consultations – we learn something new every time.
-They may offer to help you set up a new Extension on the phone or via a screen share session.
-This can really speed up your learning and help you to avoid common pitfalls (for example, The Reviews extension is NOT used in the way that most of us immediately assume).
+They may offer to help you set up a new Ad Extension on the phone or via a screen share session.
+This can really speed up your learning and help you to avoid common pitfalls.

 Mobile Call Extension: A Case Study